Architecture of New York City: Early 20th century

-The Empire State Building, a 102-story contemporary Art Deco style building in Midtown Manhattan, was designed by Shreve, Lamb and Harmon and finished in 1931.
-It was the world's tallest building for 42 years.
-The tower takes its name from the nickname of New York State.
+Both buildings were soon surpassed with the May 1931 completion of the 102-story Empire State Building with its tower reaching 1250 ft at the top of the building.
+The 203 ft high pinnacle was later added bringing the total height of the building to 1453 ft.
+The Empire State Building, a contemporary Art Deco style building in Midtown Manhattan, was designed by Shreve, Lamb and Harmon and takes its name from the nickname of New York State.
 It was the first building to go beyond the 100-story mark, and has one of the world's most visited observation decks, which sees about 4 million visitors a year.
 The building was built in just 14 months.